christianhelle/christianhelle.github.io/_posts/2024/2024-02-28-atc-cosmos-eventstore-cqrs.md

 ### Event Stream

 Events are always persisted to CosmosDb under a partition key that describes the event stream.
-To specify the name of the partition key, you need to extend `EventStreamId`and implement `IEquatable<SampleEventStreamId?>`
+To specify the name of the partition key, you need to extend `EventStreamId` (from the `Atc.Cosmos.EventStore.Cqrs` namespace) and implement `IEquatable<SampleEventStreamId?>`

 Let's say that you want to create an event stream called `samples` that contains events for a given session.
 For this, we want to create an event stream that could be called `samples.[session id]`